 North Sydney Council is one of the Councils who have chosen to fly the flag.
-The order in which the flags should be flown (from the left) is: Australian; State; Aboriginal or Torres Strait Island; and then Council.
+The order in which the flags should be flown (from the left) is: Australian; State; Australian Aboriginal or Torres Strait Islander; and then Council.

-For a more comprehensive explanation of flag flying protocols, readers should familiarise themselves with the Australian Governments flag flying protocols which can be found at: www.pmc.gov.au/government/australian-national-flag/australian-national-flag-protocols
+For a more comprehensive explanation of flag flying protocols, readers should familiarise themselves with the Australian Governments flag flying protocols which can be found at: www.pmc.gov.au/government/australian-national-flag/australian-national-flag/australian-national-flag-protocols